+We carried out an announced inspection on 23 June 2015.
 We visited the practice's surgery in South Shields.
-We spoke with eight patients in total and a range of staff from the practice.
-We spoke with the practice manager, the lead GP, the practice nurse, the healthcare assistant, the secretary, the senior administrator and the reception staff on duty.
+We spoke with seven patients in total and a range of staff from the practice.
+We spoke with the practice manager, the GP, the nurse practitioner and the reception staff on duty.
 We observed how staff received patients as they arrived at or telephoned the practice and how staff spoke with them.
-We reviewed 19 CQC comment cards where patients from the practice had shared their views and experiences of the service.
+We reviewed nine CQC comment cards where patients from the practice had shared their views and experiences of the service.
 We also looked at records the practice maintained in relation to the provision of services.